ArturMK98/CS161-Labs/README.md

 - [Backwards](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%205/Backwards.java): A Java program that takes a String that references a lowercase String and prints the String in reverse word by word.

-- [Palindrome](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%205/Palindrome.java): a Java program that will determine if a String is a palindrome.
+- [Palindrome](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%205/Palindrome.java): A Java program that will determine if a String is a palindrome.

 # Lab 6
+- [input1](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%206/input1.java): A Java program that compares two Strings decided by user input.

+- [input2](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%206/input2.java): A program that takes two integer inputs from the user and tells if the first number is greater than, equal to or less than the second number.

+# Lab 7